 System-management mode (SMM) is an operating mode designed for system-control activities like power management.
 Normally, these activities are transparent to conventional operating systems and applications.
-SMM is used by system-specific BIOS (basic input-output system) code and specialized low-level device drivers, rather than the operating system.
+SMM is used by platform firmware and specialized low-level device drivers, rather than the operating system.